Sections

 Spacecraft signal spectrogram

-Spectrograms of Blue Ghost M1 spacecraft signal obtained from observations of the RT-13 radio telescope at Zelenchukskaya observatory on February 20 and March 2, 2025.
+Spectrograms of the Blue Ghost M1 spacecraft signal obtained from observations of the RT-13 radio telescope at the Zelenchukskaya Observatory on February 20 and March 2, 2025 in left circular polarization.

-The spectrogram of the S-band transmitter signal of the Blue Ghost M1 spacecraft during one of the sessions of radio telemetry observations.
-The yellow line indicates the model signal at the frequency of 2251.11408 MHz, emitted from the center of the Moon.
+Spectrogram of the telemetry signal of the Blue Ghost M1 spacecraft orbiting the Moon.
+The yellow line shows the spectrogram of the signal corresponding to the center of the Moon.

-The spectrogram of the S-band transmitter signal of the Blue Ghost M1 spacecraft during one of the sessions of radio telemetry observations.
-The yellow line indicates the model signal at 2251.11408 MHz emitted from the assumed landing site.
+Spectrogram of the Blue Ghost M1 spacecraft signal during landing.
+The yellow line represents the spectrogram of the signal corresponding to the Blue Ghost M1 landing site.
 The dotted white line indicates the moment of landing.

 Results